apache/pulsar/site/docs/latest/getting-started/Pulsar-2.0.md

 {% include topic.html type="{persistent|non-persistent}" ten="tenant" n="namespace" c="cluster" t="topic" %}

-Three important changes have been made in Pulsar 2.0:
+Two important changes have been made in Pulsar 2.0:

+* There is no longer a [cluster component](#no-cluster-component)
+* You can use a [flexible](#flexible-topic-naming) naming system to shorten many topic names

 #### No cluster component